gusztavvargadr/packer/samples/ubuntu-server/README.md

 ## Overview

-See the links below for the details of the available templates:
+See the links below for the details of the available images:

 - [22.04 LTS](#2204-lts)
 - [20.04 LTS](#2004-lts)